appdotnet/api-spec/objects.md

     <tr>
         <td><code>starred_by</code></td>
         <td>list</td>
         <td>A partial list of users who have starred this post.
-This is not comprehensive and is meant to be a sample of users who have starred this post giving preference to users the current user follows.</td>
+This is not comprehensive and is meant to be a sample of users who have starred this post giving preference to users the current user follows.
+This is only included if ```include_starred_by=1``` is passed to App.net.</td>
     </tr>
 </table>